Our Story

 Integrity Over Tradition

-I had a litter on the ground, and the puppies’ sire was a well-known show dog currently exhibited at a national dog show.
-I was so excited about his success and the prospect of having his bloodline as part of my program.
-Then, the handler was spotted at ringside giving him anti-seizure medication!
+I had a PBGV litter on the ground, and the puppies’ sire was a well-known show dog currently exhibited at a national dog show.
+I was so excited about his success and the prospect of having his bloodline as part of my program and I had my entire waiting list filled with anxiously anticipating families who couldn’t wait for their new puppy.
+Our stud at the time was exhibiting in the same show, and the handler of this well-known show dog was spotted at ringside giving him anti-seizure medication!
 This sire suffered from seizures, they knew it and continued to sell breeding rights anyway.
 They didn’t seem to care that his genetics could create so much pain for puppy owners and the puppies out of him.
+Not to mention….they were infusing this genetic into every breeding program as he was the #1 producer in the breed.
 I had flashbacks to Lassie and how scared I was watching her suffer from seizures.
 It lit a fire inside me.
 I couldn’t stand for it.
 I couldn’t be a part of it.
 I let all the famlies know of the potential and to everyone’s shock, I closed my PBGV program.
 I couldn’t be a part of this culture.
 I could never compromise my integrity nor the integrity of my dogs, just for some show wins, the price was too high.
 Shows are pitched to find the best dog, but what is the best dog?
 Is it looks?
 Structure? or is it temperament and the connection they share with you?
 What if you could have both?
 The dog that looks great, but is in tune with your heart while also boasting genetic diversity?

 At this pivotal moment, I followed my heart and dedicated myself to my first love: dogs and their profound connection with the children I cared so much about.